umesh100/Caesar-Decryptor/README.md

 An approach to encrypt/decrypt words using ceasar cipher.If no key is given, bruteforce is used to compare each output with dictionary

 ## CaesarEngine
--Takes user input, and stores it in string array using buffer reader -Takes key from user
+-Takes user input and stores it in string array using buffer reader -Takes key from user
 -Pass each element through encryptor or decryptor method